christopherobin/mage/lib/archivist/Readme.md

 The client enables one extra read option that the server doesn't have:

 * maxAge: A number in seconds.
 If a value is available in cache, but was set longer ago than this many seconds, it will not be used.
+That means that setting maxAge to `0` will always bypass the cache.

 ### Setting the expiration time